vinisalazar/BioProv/paper/paper.md

 this is to ensure reproducibility in present and future research in bioinformatics and many other fields of scientific research [@Kanwal2017; @Pasquier2017].
 A proposed standard for interoperability of provenance data is the [W3C-PROV data model](https://www.w3.org/TR/prov-dm/), specifically designed to share provenance data across the web and among diverse applications and systems.
-Modelling BWFs with the W3C-PROV standard, however, can be costly to both researchers writing and performing the analyses and developers responsible for storing information about these workflows.
+Adding provenance to BWFs can be costly to both developers, responsible for storing information about these workflows, and researchers designing and analyzing workflow results.
-While some workflow systems offer provenance capture in a W3C-PROV compliant format, this usually must be done manually, *i.e.* the user must specify all the data to be captured.
+While some workflow systems already provide provenance capture, modelling bioinformatics data in compliance with W3C-PROV is not automatic, requiring a lot of effort from workflow developers and researchers.
 We introduce BioProv as a library that aims to facilitate the creation of W3C-PROV compliant documents for BWFs, automatically capturing the provenance of workflow steps between different users and computing environments.

 ## W3C-PROV